yfukasawa/LongQC/README.md

 docker image is mainteined, and we recommended running LongQC on the docker.
 Having said that, if you want to setup manually, kidly follow below steps.

 ### 1. Python dependency

+### Note: some of below conda packages may not be available for Python 3.8.
+Try other Python versions such as 3.9 or 3.7.

 LongQC was written in python3 and has dependencies for popular python libraries:

 * numpy